How to Become a Surgical Nurse

 Working as a Surgical Nurse

-After finishing your education, you can improve your job prospects by networking, obtaining relevant certifications such as CNOR, and participating in residency programs to gain experience.
+After finishing your education, you can improve your job prospects by networking, obtaining relevant certifications such as CNOR, and participating in nurse residency programs to gain experience.
 Consider joining professional organizations like the Association of periOperative Registered Nurses to increase your networking opportunities and access surgical nursing job listings.

-According to Payscale data from May 2024, the average annual salary for a combination of ADN and BSN-prepared surgical nurses is $67,160.
+Surgical nurses can find employment in many settings.
+According to Payscale data, the average annual salary for surgical nurses is $77,993, as of February 2025.
 The salary potential for surgical nurses ranges from $51,000-$107,000.

 Common work settings for surgical nurses include:

 - Ambulatory Surgery Centers: Surgical nurses assist in outpatient procedures by preparing patients for surgery, assisting surgeons during operations, managing anesthesia recovery, and educating patients on post-operative care.
-These nurses ensure patient safety and facilitate rapid recovery.

 - Hospitals: Surgical nurses can work in the OR, post-op unit, and emergency room.
 In the OR, they assist surgeons and protect patient safety.
-After surgery, they monitor the patient’s recovery, manage pain, and prevent complications.
+After surgery, they monitor the patient’s recovery, help manage pain, and prevent complications.
 In the emergency room, they help stabilize patients, perform minor procedures, and prepare patients for emergency surgeries.

 - Physician’s Offices and Outpatient Clinics: Surgical nurses prepare patients for procedures, help manage anesthesia or sedation, and provide post-procedure care.
 After procedures, they educate patients and families on recovery and wound care, providing a comprehensive approach to outpatient surgical services.

-Frequently Asked Questions About Becoming a Surgical Nurse
+Frequently Asked Questions

 Related Pages